raymondadouglas/raymondadouglas.github.io/index.markdown

 <details class="card" markdown="1">
 <summary><h2>Miscellany</h2></summary>

 This website is now mainly focused on research, but it is still host to a few other interests of mine.
-If you're curious, you can still browse [my old weblog^](/blog) and read about my past life as an occasional writer of plays, founder of startups, and miscellaneous doer of things, or my adolescent opinions on [virtue](/2024/08/08/virtue-as-soup-tasting.html), [eigenvectors](/2022/04/03/eigenvectors.html), and [tomato sauce](/2021/12/03/tomatoes.html).
+If you're curious, you can still browse [my old weblog^](/blog) and read about my past life as an occasional writer of plays, founder of startups, and miscellaneous doer of things.
+You will also find my adolescent opinions on [virtue](/2024/08/08/virtue-as-soup-tasting.html), [eigenvectors](/2022/04/03/eigenvectors.html), and [tomato sauce](/2021/12/03/tomatoes.html).

 ### Other artifacts